perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/2_interaction.md

 The Display/ Login manager presents the login screen for users to log in.
 Once you log in, you get to the pre-configured desktop manager or Desktop Environment (DE).
 The GNOME Display Manager.
 (GDM)

-## Filesystem and Directory Hierarchy
+## File System and Directory Hierarchy

 The standard for the Linux filesystem is the Filesystem Hierarchy Standard (FHS).
 Which describes locations, names, and permissions for a variety of file types and directories.